Pinoy Family Recipes

 How To Cook Bangus with Tausi

-In the same pan, heat a little more oil over medium heat.
-Toss in the ginger and sauté it until you can really smell that nice, warm aroma.
-Next, add the garlic and onion, and cook them until the onion turns translucent, meaning it’s soft and slightly see-through.
+In the same pan, add a bit more oil if needed.
+Sauté the ginger until fragrant.
+Add the garlic and onion, and cook until the onion turns soft and slightly translucent.

-Pour in the fish sauce and sprinkle in some black pepper, giving it all a good stir.
-Then, add the water and bring the mixture to a simmer.
-Add the brown sugar and let it simmer for about 5 minutes.
-This helps the flavors really come together.
+Pour in the fish sauce and sprinkle in some black pepper.
+Stir to combine.
+Add water and bring it to a simmer.
+Add a bit of brown sugar and let the sauce simmer for about 5 minutes to build flavor.

 Bangus belly cooked in tomatoes and black beans in a pan.

-Pat the Fish Dry: Before frying, make sure to pat the milkfish dry with paper towels.
-This helps it fry up nice and crispy without too much splatter.
+Before frying, make sure to pat the bangus dry with paper towels.
+This helps it get crispy and prevents too much oil splatter.

-Adjust the Tausi: Tausi can be quite salty, so rinse it well before cooking.
-If you prefer a milder flavor, you can even soak it in water for a few minutes to reduce the saltiness.
+Tausi (salted black beans) can be really salty, so rinse them well.
+If you want a milder flavor, soak them in water for a few minutes before using.

 Yes, you can substitute bangus with other white fish like tilapia or cod, but the flavor may differ slightly.